-A franchisee seeking to transfer ownership or control of an existing franchise must submit to Metro a completed Solid Waste Facility Franchise Application form and provide all additional information as required unless Metro staff directs otherwise.
-The franchisee may not transfer ownership or control of an existing franchise until Metro approves it in writing.
+A franchisee seeking to transfer ownership or control of an existing franchise must notify Metro within 10 days if the franchisee leases, assigns, mortgages, sells or otherwise transfers control of the franchise to another person whether whole or in part.
 See Metro Code Chapter 5.01 for more information regarding transfer of ownership for franchises.